austen626/common-go/api/README.md

 ## Package pagination

-The package pagination provides functions for handling paginated Redpanda API responses on the server-side.
+The package pagination provides functions for handling paginated API responses on the server-side.

 **Serving paginated responses**